 There should be clear and unambiguous allegation as to how the Directors are in-charge and responsible for the conduct of the business of the company.”

 In S.M.S.
 Pharmaceuticals Ltd. v.
-Neeta Bhalla [(2005) 8 SCC 89; a clear case should be spelled out in the complaint against the person sought to be made liable.
+Neeta Bhalla [(2005) 8 SCC 89; a clear case should be spelt out in the complaint against the person sought to be made liable.

-Therefore, complaint must clearly shown that who was the responsible person for the affair of business of the company at the particular time when alleged cheque was issued.
+Therefore, a complaint must clearly show that who was the responsible person for the affair of business of the company at a particular time when the alleged cheque was issued.